Workington: Golf

 Workington's first golf club appeared in 1893 and played north of the River Derwent near Siddick.
 Known as West Cumberland Golf Club, it used a nine-hole course until the First World War, when it closed.
 After the war the club formed again as Workington Golf Club and moved to the present Hunday Wood location.
 Five-times Open Champion and renowned course architect James Braid was consulted on the layout.
 Considered "one of the premier courses in Cumbria", it was influenced in the 1950s by F. G. Hawtree and by Howard Swan today.

 Speedway

-Workington Comets are the town's professional speedway team, which competes in the British Speedway Premier League.
+Workington Comets are the town's professional speedway team, which competes in the SGB Championship League.

 Before World War II racing was staged at Lonsdale Park, next to Borough Park, on the banks of the River Derwent.
-The sport did not return to the town until 1970, when it was introduced to Derwent Park by local entrepreneur Paul Sharp and Ian Thomas, who is the present team manager (2009).
+The sport did not return to the town until 1970.
 In 1987, Derwent Park was a temporary home to the Glasgow Tigers, which briefly became the Workington Tigers before withdrawing from the league.
-Speedway returned to Workington, and the team has operated with varying degrees of success, but in 2008 it won the Young Shield and the Premier League Four-Team and Pairs Championships.
-An academy team under the banner of Northside Stars, develops young riders who show potential at the Northside training track and may make future first teams.
+Speedway returned to Workington, and the team operated with varying degrees of success - in 2008 it won the Young Shield and the Premier League Four-Team and Pairs Championships - before closing for the final time in 2018.

+The team now races at Northside Speedway, (which was built originally as a training track in 2008), with the Comets returning to professional league racing in 2023.